-- If the remote host is a computer, only the MXF files in the specified directory appear. - When more 301 or more clips are stored on a remote host, the denominator indicating the clip total at the upper right is shown as "- -", and the names of the 301st and following clips are not displayed. - File names containing other than ASCII characters (kanji and so on) are not displayed. - 4 Select a clip to download, and then press the PUSH SET(S.SEL) knob.
+- If the remote host is a computer, only the MXF files in the specified directory appear. - File names containing other than ASCII characters (kanji and so on) are not displayed. - 4 Select a clip to download, and then press the PUSH SET(S.SEL) knob.